Skeletal stochastic differential equations for continuous-state branching process: Introduction

-{\bf Skeletal path decomposition of supercritical CSBPs.} In \cite{DW, BFM} and \cite{BKM} it was shown that the law of the process $X$ can be recovered from a supercritical continuous-time Galton--Watson process (GW), issued with a Poisson number of initial ancestors, and dressed in a Poissonian way using the law of the original process conditioned to become extinguished.
+{\bf Skeletal path decomposition of supercritical CSBPs.} In \cite{DW, BFM} and \cite{BKM} it was shown that the law of the process $X$, where $X$ is defined by \eqref{eqflow}, can be recovered from a supercritical continuous-time Galton--Watson process (GW), issued with a Poisson number of initial ancestors, and dressed in a Poissonian way using the law of the original process conditioned to become extinguished.

 To be more precise, they showed that for each $x\geq 0$, $(X, \mathbb{P}_x)$ has the same law as the process $(\Lambda_t, t \geq 0)$ which has the following pathwise construction.
-First sample from a continuous-time Galton--Watson process with branching generator
+First sample from a continuous-time Galton--Watson process with branching rate $q = \psi'(\lambda^*)$ and offspring distribution $\{p_k: k\geq 0\}$ such that its branching generator is given by

-Note that in the above generator, we have that $q = \psi'(\lambda^*)$ is the rate at which individuals reproduce and $\{p_k: k\geq 0\}$ is the offspring distribution.
 This continuous-time Galton--Watson process goes by the name of the {\it skeleton} and offers the genealogy of {\it prolific individuals}, that is, individuals who have infinite genealogical lines of descent (cf. \cite{BFM}).
+With the particular branching generator given by \eqref{F}, $p_0 = p_1 =0$, and for $k\geq 2$, $p_k : = p_k ([0,\infty))$, where for $r\geq 0$,